roatpkz/rsps-provably-fair/README.md

 * **Nonces** – used when the same two seeds produce multiple rounds (e.g. successive Blackjack hands).

 ---
+## 📝 List of RuneScape Private Servers with Provably Fair Gambling

+- **Roat Pkz [Added on July 1, 2025]** – [https://roatpkz.com](https://roatpkz.com)

+---

+If you’ve implemented provably fair gambling on your server, please email **admin@roatpkz.com** with details so we can add your server to this list.

 ## 🪪 License